-In 2021, outplacement’s impact on the employee experience, its ability to protect employer brands, and its sole mission: to get displaced employees back to work in new, meaningful roles, cannot be understated.
+In 2022, outplacement’s impact on the employee experience, its ability to protect employer brands, and its mission to get displaced employees back to work in new, meaningful roles, cannot be understated.

 In a recent article by The Harvard Business Review, researchers found that holistic offboarding is no longer a box to check, it’s a vital piece of the employee experience that can have long-lasting effects on a company’s talent management strategy.

 Since outplacement is a huge component of that holistic process, procurement and sourcing specialists need to know what to look for when selecting an outplacement provider to participate in an RFP.